-The Queen’s Commonwealth Essay Competition Winners Week was held this November in celebration of four young writers whose outstanding poems and stories on the topic of ‘Peace’ were chosen from 12 300 entries to win the 2017 Competition.
+The Queen’s Commonwealth Essay Competition Winners Week was held in November in celebration of four young writers whose outstanding poems and stories on the topic of Peace were chosen from 12,300 entries to win the 2017 Competition.
 From Canada, Australia, India and the UK, they travelled to London to participate in an exclusive four day programme of educational and cultural activities organised by The Royal Commonwealth Society.

 Day one began with a visit to The High Commission of Canada in the United Kingdom for an introductory workshop and tour of the building.
 We were fortunate that the rain held off and we could enjoy the roof garden – complete with functioning beehives!
 Deputy High Commissioner Sarah Fountain Smith came to meet the winners and offer her congratulations and everyone agreed it was a pleasure to meet her.
 The day continued with a trip in to the City and lunch at the Macquarie Group in their elegant skyscraper offices, before getting stuck in to a writing workshop with Young People’s Laureate Caleb Femi, kindly hosted at Somerset House by The Royal Society of Literature.

 Our busy day concluded with a delicious dinner at The High Commission of Australia in the United Kingdom with His Excellency The Hon.
 Alexander Downer.
 Though the winners were tired (especially those who had just flown in that morning following a starring role in the school play!), they thoroughly enjoyed meeting him, and spending the evening in the same building that played Gringotts Bank.